-Believe In Tomorrow has proudly served critically ill children and their families for almost 40 years.
+Believe In Tomorrow has proudly served critically ill children and their families for over 40 years.
 The families, volunteers, and donors that make up the Believe In Tomorrow family are true examples of inspiration, dedication, and hope.
 Please enjoy our stories below:

 After struggling with migraines, this sweet girl was diagnosed with an Atypical Teratoid Rhabdoid Tumor.
 An extremely rare, aggressive, and fast-growing form of brain cancer.
 She has undergone brain surgery, many rounds of chemotherapy and radiation, and has been through more in her 5 years than most people face in a lifetime.